- By Industry

 Dan Geer explains how to apply the reference monitor concept to mitigate the risks presented by insiders.

-Endpoint security defined in Data Protection 101, our series on the fundamentals of information security, data loss prevention, and more.
+Learn about the role of data protection in achieving FISMA compliance in Data Protection 101, our series on the fundamentals of information security.